Lancair ES: Design and development

 The aircraft features a cantilever low wing, a four-seat enclosed cabin that is 46 in wide, fixed tricycle landing gear and a single engine in tractor configuration.

 The aircraft is made from composites.
 Its 35.5 ft span wing employs a McWilliams RXM5-217 airfoil at the wing root, transitioning to a NACA 64-212 at the wingtip.
 The wing has an area of 140 sqft and mounts flaps.
 The aircraft's recommended engine power range is 210 to 310 hp and standard engines used include the 310 hp Continental IO-550 four-stroke powerplant.
 Construction time from the supplied kit is estimated to be 2000 hours.

 When equipped with the 310 hp Continental IO-550-N the design was referred to as the Lancair Super ES.
 This was same powerplant used in the Columbia 300 and 350.

 In July 2016 the company announced it would be selling the older Lancair lines of aircraft to concentrate on the Lancair Evolution instead.
 Once the transition is complete the company will change its name to the Evolution Aircraft Company.

 Operational history

 By December 2011, 90 examples had been completed and flown.
 At least two examples have utilized custom engine mounts to allow installation of Lycoming IO-540 engines.

+Philippine Aerospace Development Corporation produced 6 units.